In the middle of a pandemic, Amazon became our lifeline

 A new Prime Day

 Even as Amazon cut down on shipping delays, it pushed back Prime Day, the multiday shopping phenomenon, from its usual summer perch to October.
 The company likely realized that a big sales push would've fallen flat in the midst of massive unemployment as the economy struggled to get back on track.
+The company also took Into account the safety issue of holding such an event at the time, resulting in the delay.

-In its place was a lower-key, fashion-related sales event.
+Amazon did hold a lower-key, fashion-related sales event, but it was never meant to replace Prime Day.

 The unusual timing for this year's Prime Day -- just weeks ahead of the critical Black Friday shopping stretch and simultaneous with Apple's iPhone event -- likely meant Amazon saw less interest than in years past.
 In its postevent statement, Amazon failed to talk about overall sales, instead focusing on the success of its independent sellers.